 Update: These offers for the Hilton Honors Ascend Card from American Express and The Hilton Honors American Express Business Card have expired.
 Learn more about the current offers here.

-Earlier I wrote about the increased welcome bonus on the no annual fee Hilton Honors™ Card from American Express, which is offering 75,000 Hilton Honors points after spending $1,000 within the first three months.
+Earlier I wrote about the increased welcome bonus on the Hilton Honors™ Card from American Express ($0 annual fee (Rates & Fees)), which is offering 75,000 Hilton Honors points after spending $1,000 within the first three months.